DaLancelot/EZL-Website-2.0/README.md

 There are several ways you can clone this repository but for the sake of simplicity let's just use the *Github Desktop client*.
 It makes it easy to add/create and clone repositories right from your computer without having to open your browser.
 Here is a quick guide to get you started:

-1. First thing you will need to do is Download the client from *[this link here!](https://desktop.github.com/)*
+1. First thing you will need to do is download the client from *[this link here!](https://desktop.github.com/)*
-2. Now that the client is installed you will have to configure it, EZ PZ.
-Log in and follow the little tutorial they made to get you started.
+2. Now that the client is downloaded, install and to configure it, EZ PZ.
+Log in and follow the little tutorial they made to get you started(it will help you get used to its interface and features).
-3. What you need now is to *fork* the repository. *__But__* before you do this you will have to download another tiny program that will let you see the changes you made to the `.php` files.
+3. What you need now is to *fork* the repository. *__But__* before you do thas you will have to download another tiny program that will let you see the changes you made to the `.php` files.
 You can download it right from *[this other cool link!](https://www.mamp.info/de/downloads/)* and do the following:
     - [x] Downloaded, now install!
     2. Once that's done, you shall launch it and make sure the **Apache Web Server** is running.
 4. Once you have *MAMP* set up and running you can go ahead and *fork* the repository: